Sometimes you can just never find the time.

 Now I’m not saying this is bad, because when you feel creative you follow the natural flow of your mind.
 However, in terms of productivity this is a mess.

-Think of creating a song like building a house, you’d build your foundations first and aesthetics would come last.
+Think of creating a song like building a house, you’d build your foundations first, the start building the structure for the house, and aesthetics would come last.

 6. Don’t let success be a factor in your creativity